 This cash back app partners with over 350 online and local stores to invest at least one percent of your purchase.
 Some of the brands include Walmart, Chevron, and Blue Apron.

-The cash rewards take between 60 and 120 days to deposit into your investing account.
+The rewards take between 60 and 120 days to deposit into your investing account.
 You can earn rewards by using your debit card, another linked payment card, and the iOS or Android Acorns app.

 Few micro-investing platforms have similar in-depth resources since they only offer free trades and barebones research tools.

+Grow is a free online platform with articles and videos from Acorns and CNBC.
 You can keep up with current events and improve your money skills on topics like: